-If the investigation does not find probable cause that the attorney has violated the Code of Professional Responsibility, the complaint will be dismissed.
+If the investigation does not find probable cause that the attorney has violated the Ohio Rules of Professional Conduct, the complaint will be dismissed.
 You will be notified of that dismissal.
-If a local bar grievance committee performed the investigation, you have the right to appeal the dismissal to the Board of Commissioners on Grievances and Discipline of the Supreme Court of Ohio.
+If a local bar grievance committee performed the investigation, you have the right to appeal the dismissal to the Board of Professional Conduct of the Supreme Court of Ohio.
 There is no appeal from a decision of the Office of Disciplinary Counsel.
 (As noted earlier, many disciplinary complaints are dismissed NOT because the lawyer is found to have been perfect in his or her handling of a matter, but because whatever mistakes or faulty business practices the lawyer may have committed did not involve any ethical violation.)

-If the investigation does find probable cause that the attorney engaged in professional misconduct, a formal complaint is prepared and filed with the Board of Commissioners on Grievances and Discipline.
-If the determination is confirmed by a three-member “probable cause” panel of the Board of Commissioners on Grievances and Discipline, then the matter will be prosecuted.
+If the investigation does find probable cause that the attorney engaged in professional misconduct, a formal complaint is prepared and filed with the Board of Professional Conduct.
+If the determination is confirmed by a three-member “probable cause” panel of the Board of Professional Conduct, then the matter will be prosecuted.
 (Note: Under Ohio’s disciplinary rules, the preliminary stage of an ethics investigation is confidential.
 At the time a “probable cause” finding is made by the “probable cause” panel, the proceedings become a matter of public record.)

-What happens after the formal complaint is filed with the Board of Commissioners?
+What happens after the formal complaint is filed with the Board of Professional Conduct?

 Who finally decides if and how the attorney is disciplined?